 I always rant about the internal sounds on these types of instruments for not being very good, but this is a pleasant surprise.

-I recently reviewed this product in full detail, check out the link below to read more about it.
+I recently reviewed Roland Ax-Edge in full detail, check out the link above to read more about it.

 Most people would claim this as the best keytar available.
 I wouldn’t really be able to argue against this, other than the fact that it’s more expensive than the Vortex 2.

 Yamaha SHS 500 Sonogenic